You may have heard friends who are joining the military discussing how they have to go to MEPS and how exciting it is. What exactly is MEPS?

-Everything together should take 2 days, though there are some situations that may make things shorter or longer.
-Some people will go into their branch's DEP (Delayed Entry Program), and go home after MEPS to wait until their ship out date.
-Others will embark to basic training immediately following MEPS.
-Remember, you have NOT joined the military before going to MEPS, but by the end of it you will be asked to.
-Do you still want to join?
-Be sure of this before you go!
+Everything together should take two days, though there are some situations that may make things shorter or longer.
+Some people will go into their branch's delayed entry program (DEP) and go home after MEPS to wait until their ship-out date.
+Others will embark to basic training immediately after MEPS.
+Remember, you have not joined the military before going to MEPS, but by the end of it, you will be asked to.

-Here are some helpful hints for BEFORE you go to MEPS:
+Here are some helpful hints for before you go to MEPS:

-1. Discuss any childhood medical problems with your parents and bring documentation with you.
+- Discuss any childhood medical problems with your parents and bring documentation with you.

-2. Bring your Social Security card, birth certificate and driver's license.
+- Bring your Social Security card, birth certificate and driver's license.

-3. Remove earrings (they obstruct the headset used for the hearing test).
+- Remove earrings (they obstruct the headset used for the hearing test).

-4. Profanity and offensive wording or pictures on clothing is not tolerated.
+- Profanity and offensive wording or pictures on clothing is not tolerated.

-5. Hats are not permitted inside the MEPS.
+- Hats are not permitted inside the MEPS.

-6. If you wear either eyeglasses or contacts, bring them along with your prescription and lens case.
+- If you wear either eyeglasses or contacts, bring them along with your prescription and lens case.

-7. Bathe or shower the night before your examination.
+- Bathe or shower the night before your examination.

-9. Get a good night's sleep before taking the CAT-ASVAB.
+- Get a good night's sleep before taking the CAT-ASVAB.

-10. Wear neat, moderate, comfortable clothing.
+- Wear neat, moderate, comfortable clothing.

-11. Don't bring stereo headphones, watches, jewelry, excessive cash or any other valuables.
+- Don't bring stereo headphones, watches, jewelry, excessive cash or any other valuables.

-12. Ask your recruiter for a list of recommended personal items to bring to basic training.
+- Ask your recruiter for a list of recommended personal items to bring to basic training.

 The typical process at MEPS is:

-1. ASVAB test
+- ASVAB test

-3. Job selection
+- Job selection

-4. Swearing in
+- Swearing in

 Each applicant for military service is required to take the CAT-ASVAB, which measures aptitude in a broad range of career fields.
 Each service combines the test section results to produce its own unique scores for various career fields.

-You may have already taken the ASVAB in high school or for enlistment purposes.
+You already may have taken the ASVAB in high school or for enlistment purposes.
 If so, tell your recruiter or your test administrator, because you may not be required to take the test.

 For Women Only